Subscribe to our mailing list

 Note that roads in Manipur, Nagaland and parts of Sikkim are of very poor quality.

 The currency of India is the Indian rupee (INR).
 Officially, rupees are not allowed to be brought into the country by internationals.
-At Kolkata International Airport, there is currency exchange in the arrivals hall but no ATM.
+At Kolkata International Airport, there is currency exchange in the arrivals hall prior to immigration, but no ATM.
 You will have to go up to the departure hall to find an ATM.
 You may have to convince a security office to let you through without an outward ticket.

 ATMs that accept international debit and credit cards are widely available in larger cities and towns.
 However, they’re harder to find in rural areas.
 Even in Kolkata, ATMs are often empty.
 You may have to try a few before you are able to withdraw cash.
 Some ATMs will not accept international cards.
 Many ATM vestibules are locked at night.
 HDFC and the State Bank of India (SBI) are the ones most likely to accept international cards.

-(While on the subject of booze, Mizoram, Nagaland and Manipur are all officially dry states where alcohol is banned.)
+(While on the subject of booze, Mizoram, Nagaland and Manipur are all officially dry states where alcohol is banned.
+Although, where there’s a will …)

 In India the power plug sockets are of type C, D and M. See the below picture.